wbrawner/jelos.org/docs/devices/ayn/loki-max.md

 In order to launch JELOS from an SD card or a USB drive you will need to first change the boot order in the BIOS.

-During boot you can enter the bios by either (1) holding the left & right button that sit bellow the dpad and right analog stick OR (2) connecting an external keyboard and pressing the `del` key.
+During boot you can enter the bios by either (1) holding the `Home` & `LCC (Turbo)` buttons that sit bellow the dpad and right analog stick OR (2) connecting an external keyboard and pressing the `del` key.

 In the bios; navigate to the `Boot` menu and then change the boot order to prioritize the SD card or USB Drive under `Boot Order Priorities`.
 Then go `Save & Exit` and select the Save Changes and Exit option.
 This change will persist through all reboots.
 If you want to boot into Windows simply remove the SD Card or USB drive.